elixir-europe/rdmkit/pages/your_domain/human_data.md

 * {% tool "ga4gh-data-security-toolkit" %}
 * {% tool "iso-iec-27001" %} is an international information security standard adopted by data centres of some universities and research institutes.
 * {% tool "the-european-genome-phenome-archive" %} is an international service for secure archiving and sharing of all types of personally identifiable genetic and phenotypic data resulting from biomedical studies and healthcare centres.
 All services are free of charge.
 The EGA stores the data and metadata long-term, without ending date of the service.
 The data is backed-up in two separate geographical locations.
 The storing is GDPR-compliant, thanks to the use of [Ga4GH encryption standard](https://www.ga4gh.org/news/crypt4gh-a-secure-method-for-sharing-human-genetic-data/) and continuously kept up-to-date.
 National repositories working as Federated EGA nodes are available in some countries like Sweden, Norway, Finland, Germany and Spain.
 Those may address specific additional national legal needs, not included in European regulation.
+* {% tool "dpia-knowledge-model" %} is a DSW knowledge model guiding users through a set of questions to collect information necessary for a research project Data Protection Impact Assessment (DPIA).

 ## Sharing and reusing of human data